Multi-unit Assignment under Dichotomous Preferences: Three Efficient Solutions

 Lorenz dominance is a partial order in $\UU(R,q)$ and therefore a Lorenz dominant utility profile need not exist.
 Nevertheless, the ES solution is Lorenz dominant.

 \begin{theorem} The ES solution is Lorenz dominant in the set of efficient utility profiles. \end{theorem}

 I prove Theorem \ref{theorem:lorenz} using Theorem 3 in \citet{dutta1989}, which states that the core of every supermodular cooperative game has a Lorenz dominant element.
-I postpone the construction of the corresponding cooperative game to the Appendix.
+The construction of the corresponding cooperative game can be found in the Appendix.